 - I worked as both a head and assistant coach to children aged 8-14.

-- I also help set up the camps and ensure everyone is signed in on time, and help with any questions parents may have and tend to minor injuries campers may receive while playing.
+- I also help set up the camps and ensure everyone is signed in on time, help with any questions parents may have, and tend to minor injuries campers may receive while playing.

 - Helped young volleyball players learn and develop the fundamentals of volleyball.

-- Used critical thinking skills to solve problems and choose best line up for matches.
+- Used critical thinking skills to solve problems and choose the best lineup for matches.

 - Communicated with all players and parents about practice and tournament information.

 - A customized training program based on students’ interests and ability level–from running to strength training to speed agility.